sksamuel/avro4s/README.md

 * Boilerplate free deserialization of Avro to classes

 ## Changelog
+* 1.5.0 - Upgraded to Avro 1.8.1.
+Deprecated factory methods in io classes in favour of more explicit naming.
+Added caching for the macro generation (thanks @jtvoorde).
+* 1.4.3 - Added support for json serialization
+* 1.4.1 - Added support for parameter defaults
+* 1.4.0 - Added better support for enums.
+Rewrote the macro backend.
+Added better binary support.
 * 1.3.3 - Added missing support for deserializing byte arrays
 * 1.3.0 - Added support for Scala 2.12.
 Removed 2.10 cross build.
 Fixed issues with private vals.
 Added binary (no schema) output stream.
 Exposed RecordFormat[T] typeclass to enable easy conversion of T to/from an Avro Record.
 * 1.2.0 - Added support for properties, doc fields, and aliases.
 These are set via annotations.